A3-Root/Root_Cyberwarfare/wiki/Zeus-Guide.md

 **Notes:**
 - Code executes in a scheduled environment
 - Be cautious with infinite loops or performance-heavy code
-- Code runs on the server (use `remoteExec` if you need client-side effects)
+- Code runs on the player machine executing the command
 - Device object is passed to code, so you can reference its position, variables, etc.

 **Feedback Message:**